With Sherrie Yuschak, RVT, VTS

 Presented by Louise Stapleton-Frappell

-Join Louise for this presentation and learn how to master the complexities of linear behavior chains!
+Join Louise for this presentation in which she takes a look at the complexities of linear behavior chains!

-The presentation will focus on a fun trick that is also a skill needed by many assistance dogs – How to fetch their guardian a drink - but in learning how to teach this 'trick', you will also learn how to teach an amazing retrieve to hand!
+The webinar will focus on a fun trick that is also a skill needed by many assistance dogs – How to fetch their guardian a drink - but, in learning about the components you will need to teach your partner so that he/she can carry out this behavior, you will also learn some strategies that will help you teach an amazing retrieve to hand!

 You don't want to miss out on this fun-filled session.

 Louise Stapleton-Frappell B.A.Hons.
 Professional Canine Trainer - Accredited (through the Pet Professional Accreditation Board).
 Certified Trick Dog Instructor.
 Fun Scent Games Instructor.
 Clicker Competency Assessment Program Level 3 Distinction.
 Force-Free Instructor's Award and K9 First Aid Certification.
 Super Trainer Clicker Trainer.
 Animal Behavior and Welfare.
 Dog Emotion and Cognition.
+Certified Pet Care Technician.
 Pet Dog Ambassador Instructor and Assessor.

 Louise is a passionate advocate of force-free training.
 She believes that everyone should know how to teach their dog using science based, rewards based, force-free training methods.

 Louise is both a Steering Committee Member and the Membership Manager of The Pet Professional Guild British Isles; Steering Committee Member and Education Committee Member of The Pet Professional Guild.
 Steering Committee Member of Doggone Safe, Regional Coordinator of Doggone Safe in Spain and Co-Presenter of PPG World Service Radio.